-- if compliance with the upper limit e.g. due to business management, company structure or technical equipment - does not seem plausible. - based on AMA's risk analysis, the company's activities represent an extraordinarily high risk - there are permanent negative reservations within the scope of the available inspection reports.
+- if compliance with the upper limit e.g. due to business management, company structure or technical equipment does not seem plausible. - based on the certification body appointed by the AMA's risk analysis, the company's activities represent an extraordinarily high risk - there are permanent negative reservations within the scope of the available inspection reports.